insarlab/MintPy/docs/QGIS.md

 ### 1. QGIS with [InSAR Explorer](https://insar-explorer.readthedocs.io/) ###

 The InSAR Explorer plugin supports both the GRD format and the shapefile format.
+For more details, please refer to the [InSAR Explorer documentation](https://insar-explorer.readthedocs.io/).

 #### a.
 Setup ####

 1. Download and install [QGIS](https://qgis.org/en/site/) if you have not done so.
-2. Install the plugin:
-  - Install within QGIS via "Plugins -> Manage and Install Plugins", then search for "InSAR Explorer".
-  - Alternatively, download the plugin as a *.zip file from [the plugin page](https://plugins.qgis.org/plugins/insar_explorer-dev/), and install it through "Plugins -> Manage and Install Plugins -> Install from ZIP".
+2. Install the plugin: Install within QGIS via "Plugins -> Manage and Install Plugins", then search for "InSAR Explorer".
+Alternatively, download the plugin as a *.zip file from [the plugin page](https://plugins.qgis.org/plugins/insar_explorer-dev/), and install it through "Plugins -> Manage and Install Plugins -> Install from ZIP".
 3. Launch the plugin: Access it from the toolbar or through "Plugins -> InSAR Explorer -> InSAR Explorer".

 #### b.
 Usage for GRD files ####